ColinDaly75/QAC_with_LTR_for_ES/README.md

-# QAC_LTR_for_ES
+# Learning to Rank for Query Auto-Complete with Language Modelling
+for Enterprise Search.
 -----------------------------------------------------------------------------------

 Contact: dalyc24@tcd.ie

 -----------------------------------------------------------------------------------

-## Analysis & Experiment
+## Analysis & Experiments
-This project analyses the relationship between explicit & implicit ranking and how this impacts the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation.
+This project analyses the the use of Learning to Rank for Query Auto-Complete suggestions on a ’real world’ Enterprise Search (ES) service of a large organisation.

-###  Correlation Analysis
+###  LTR Weighting Calculation
 We investigate the correlation between a) human relevance judgements and b) clickthrough rate (CTR) in a learning to rank dataset.

 The click-through rate (CTR) is generally defined as the percentage of the number of clicks to the number of impressions.
 For the purposes of this study, we calculate the CTR for document, d, and query, q, as follows: -